codemonsters/abercrombie/README.md

 ## Gallery

-Screenshots (pictures caputed with the phone... sorry) showing the desing of the parts:
+Screenshots (pictures captured with the phone... sorry) showing the design of the parts:

 ![CAD parts](images/cad_piezas_web.jpg)